View Helen Leiphart's Obituary on InYork.com and share memories

 Helen R. Leiphart

-York - Helen R. Leiphart, 97, entered into rest on Tuesday June 4, 2019 at Autumn House East.
+York - Helen Ropp Leiphart, 97, entered into rest on Tuesday June 4, 2019 at Autumn House East.
 She was the wife of the late Kenneth B. Leiphart.

 She was a 1940M graduate of William Penn High School.

-Helen is survived by a daughter Jane L. Mummert of Gardners and a grandson Justin R. Mummert of Marian Iowa, a brother Kenneth E. Rupp of Columbus, Mississippi.
-She was preceded in death by two sisters: Anne Mae Ream and Mildred Leader.
+Helen is survived by a daughter Jane L. Mummert and husband Larry D. of Gardners and a grandson Justin R. Mummert of Philadelphia, She was preceded in death by two sisters: Anna Mae (Ropp) Ream and Mildred (Ropp) Leader and a brother Kenneth E. Ropp.

 The burial will be at the convenience of the family.
 The John W. Keffer Funeral Home and Crematory, Inc. 902 Mt.
 Rose Ave.
 York is assisting with the arrangements.